 Top 10 trends to improve OTT advertising.

 High Production Costs

 AVOD is not the most budget-friendly form of digital advertising available today.
 It costs more money to produce a television ad, even for streaming media, than it does to produce a similar web ad for computers and smartphones.
-The high cost of ad creation scares some potential advertisers who don't look at the potential return versus investment.
+The high cost of ad creation scares some potential advertisers who don't look at the possible return versus investment.

 There are many ways to minimize production costs, however.
 For example, running similar ads across multiple AVOD services can mitigate ad production costs.
 You can even repurpose an ad designed for VOD to run on the web and social media platforms.
-It's all about getting the biggest bang from your ad development buck.
+It's all about getting the biggest bang for your ad development buck.

 VOD Marketplace Is Fragmented

 There's no denying that there are many players pursuing the ad-supported VOD market.
 It's not like the centralized days of the big three broadcast television networks.
 There are literally dozens of AVOD services competing for space in today's streaming market.

 With such fragmentation, it is challenging to pick just one platform on which to advertise and almost impossible to advertise on them all.
 You need to choose a small handful of streaming platforms that best target your user base and provide content that compliments your products and services.